-Royce Fellow, Emily Longman '15, is taking action to sustain bird populations threatened by global warming and human disturbances in northern California.
+Emily Longman '15 is a Royce Fellow taking action to sustain bird populations threatened by global warming and human disturbances in northern California.

 This federally endangered bird species used to have expansive breeding grounds along the beaches of Southern California.
 However, these breeding areas have drastically diminished in size as a result of habitat loss, human disturbances and increased predation.